 Koh Chang, ('Elephant Island' in Thai) is the third largest island in Thailand and part of the Mu Ko Chang National Park.

-Compared to the bustling Phuket and Samui islands, Koh Chang offers a more peaceful and laid-back atmosphere, making it an ideal destination for travelers seeking to avoid the crowds.
-With a good range of accommodations, some excellent restaurants, and numerous bars, Koh Chang provides a perfect balance of relaxation and adventure.
+Compared to over developed islands such as Phuket and Samui, Koh Chang offers a more peaceful and laid-back atmosphere, making it an ideal destination for travelers seeking to avoid the crowds.
+With a good range of accommodations, excellent restaurants, and numerous bars, Koh Chang provides a perfect balance of relaxation and adventure.

 Plan Your Holiday on Koh Chang

 Bear in mind that each beach has a different atmosphere.
-So there isn't necessarily a best beach on Ko Chang.
-Everyone has their own opinion about that. :-)
+So there isn't necessarily a 'best beach on Koh Chang'.
+Everyone will have their own opinions about that. :-)

 Hit The Beaches . . .